Coaching Model / Phase 3

 Phase 3 - Long Term Plan

-Now we have recalibrated, got some “breathing space” and built confidence that change is “doable.”
-I then look at the what you want long term - Identifying a positive long-term plan or a “vision” of what you want “life to look like” when you’re 60.
+In phase 2, we recalibrated, got some “breathing space” and built confidence that change is “doable.”
+In phase 3, we then look at the what you want long term - Identifying a positive long-term plan or a “vision” of what you want “life to look like” when you’re 60.
 This isn’t about what house you want or what car you want to drive, it’s about how you want to function in life.
 It starts with what you want “more of” or “less of” in your life.
 The Subtle Art of Not Giving a F*ck is a useful book to read in phase 3.

 Wanting “More of” or “Less of” in Your Life